 When composing an SMS marketing campaign, don’t forget to keep track of your character count.
 A typical text message is 160 characters long.
 All characters you use counts toward the length, and their sizes aren’t equal.

-The science of Concatenation
+The science behind concatenation

-Latin-based languages such as English, French, and Spanish use GSM character encoding.
-Each GSM character accounts for 7 bits, thus allowing a maximum of 160 characters per SMS.
-Languages not supported by Latin-based languages use a different encoding process called Unicode.
-This is commonly known as Unicode Transformation Format (UTF-16).
+Latin-based languages such as English, French, and Spanish use GSM encoding.
+Each character is 7 bits, thus allowing a maximum of 160 characters per SMS (1120 bits).